Vinyl Record Lovers Newsletter

 Playing a vinyl record gets you more into the artist and the music.
 You place your record on the turntable and focus more intently on the album.

 I truely believe some iPod or MP3 users couldn’t care less who or what they have in their players.
 This zombie-like indifference is what vinyl addresses.
+Buying vinyl signifies a commitment, while the purchase of digital music can be done on a whim.

 A chance to give high tech the finger!

+The 12” x 12” album sleeve with the cover art, pictures, graphics, information sheet-liner notes, and other physical and visual elements is a very big plus.
 The album art immediately grabs your attention, the details, the inserts, the lyric sheet.
 More often than not, this is what attracts you into picking up a record you have no knowledge of and discover gems because of it.

 Vinyl makes you understand that the musician took great pains to write and sequence the songs in the album.